-The most evident benefit of portfolio management is the effective use of the resources.
+The most evident benefit of portfolio management is the effective use of resources.
 Portfolio managers have a greater understanding of how the company’s various products are doing.
 This helps them determine which projects are worthy of further funding and which ones should be eliminated.

-Faster and better action:
+Faster and Better Action

 Product portfolio management can make better and faster decisions because it provides a centralized, high-level view of all goods.
 It allows reacting more quickly to market changes.